ruviniruvi/HrDepartment-C-Sharp-Project/README.md

 ## Project Description :

-In this project I designed and developed software WCF service application that provides useful business logics and functions as middleware objects.I developed this program using Microsoft Visual Studio C# development tool.
+For this project I designed and developed software WCF service application that provides useful business logics and functions as middleware objects.

+I developed this program using Microsoft Visual Studio C# development tool.
 The software WCF service application have documented and tested using Microsoft Visual Studio C#  Web GUI .

 This project is based on database which called “hr_department database” .